-- 1. All travel arrangements, accommodations, and any other associated expenses for any dependent minors are the sole responsibility of the faculty leader/site coordinator/program assistant.
-This includes any expenses incurred during a crisis situation.
-The Wang Center will not make arrangements or payments on behalf of any accompanying dependent minor, but can provide limited information pertaining to itineraries and logistics. - 2.
-Program funds may not be used to pay for accompanying dependent minors.
+- 1. If arrangements for accompanying minors will be required, travel and onsite expenses for accompanying minors must be paid directly by the program leader to the Wang Center and will be due at the same time that students are required to pay their fees and the same refund policies will apply. - 2.
+Program funds may not be used to pay for accompanying minors.
 This information must be made transparent for all those involved in the program, especially the students, so there is no misunderstanding that student fees are subsidizing non-participants.
-The only exception to this rule are PLU Gateway Semester Program Site Directors, who may utilize their travel allowance to pay for accompanying minor's travel.
-For more information on Gateway Program Semester Site Director Travel Allowances, see Supplemental Appointment Statement provided to and signed by the Gateway Site Director. - 3.
-Unless there is a per-person cost for accommodations, accompanying dependent minors may share the program leader's accommodation.
-Responsibility of costs of additional rooms and other per person costs rests with the program leader.

-- 4. Air, lodging, and local transportation arrangements are made to accommodate the needs of the students and program leaders and not of accompanying dependent minors. - 5.
-Accompanying dependent minors are not permitted to share accommodations with students. - 6.
-Program leaders are responsible for obtaining passports and visas for all accompanying dependent minors. - 7.
-The program leader must demonstrate that all accompanying dependent minors have adequate domestic health insurance (medical expenses and evacuation and repatriation) coverage during off-campus travel.
+The only exception to this rule are PLU Gateway Semester Program Site-Directors, who may utilize their travel allowance to pay for accompanying minor's travel.
+For more information on Gateway Program Semester Site-Director Travel Allowances, see Supplemental Appointment Statement provided to and signed by the Gateway Site Director. - 3.
+Unless there is a per-person cost for accommodations, accompanying minors may share the program leader's accommodation.
+Responsibility of costs of additional rooms and other per person costs rests with the program leader. - 4.
+Air, lodging and local transportation arrangements are made to accommodate the needs of the students and program leaders and not of accompanying minors. - 5.
+Accompanying minors are not permitted to share accommodations with students. - 6.
+Program leaders are normally responsible for obtaining passports and visas for all accompanying minors. - 7.
+The program leader must demonstrate that all accompanying minors must have adequate domestic health insurance (medical expenses and evacuation and repatriation) coverage during off-campus travel. - 8.
+The program leader must sign PLU's Statement of Responsibility and Authorization Release form for accompanying minor(s).